Why undertake a higher degree research program at the Woolcock Institute of Medical Research?

 Each year researchers at the Woolcock Institute of Medical Research (the Woolcock) supervise many higher degree research students.
 PhD, Masters and Honours students are able to work along-side world leaders in breathing and sleep research to become the next generation of medical research leaders.

 The breadth of research at the Woolcock means that we can find you a supervisor and area of research that interests you.
-The Woolcock Institute focuses on sleep and breathing and has over 200 people dedicated to understanding and treating disease.
+The Woolcock focuses on sleep and breathing and has over 200 people dedicated to understanding and treating disease.
 We have projects from the clinic to the laboratory bench.

 PhD students are required by the University to complete Annual Progress Reports.
 In addition, students are expected to participate in research meetings at the Woolcock throughout their candidature.
 These include:

-Students are required to present their work in a 1 hour Final Seminar at the completion of their PhD, prior to the submission of their Thesis for assessment.
+Students are required to present their work in a one hour Final Seminar at the completion of their PhD, prior to the submission of their Thesis for assessment.
 This will be organised by the student and their supervisor.